d3v3l0/gtwiwtg/README.md

 - `(file-chars file)` a file-backed generator.
 Produces characters from that file.
 - `(file-bytes file)` a file-backed generator.
 Produces bytes from that file.

-You'll some of these in action when you reach the examples section below.
+You'll see some of these in action when you reach the examples section below.

 ### The Combination and Transformation Functions

-You can create more intersting and more specific generators by using a few higher-order functions to transform generator into other generators.
-These transformations are desirable because they can be performed before any elements are produced by any of the generators involved.
+You can create more intersting and more specific generators by using a few higher-order functions to transform combine and transform simple generators.

+These transformations are desirable because they can be performed before any elements are produced.

 That is, if you think of a generator as a computation that produces a series of values, then transformation functions allow you to incrementally "build up" a desired computation before it is run.

 The three core transformation functions are: